zsoolti8917/Base-apparel-coming-soon/README.md

 - the most difficult thing for me in this project was to make the image responsive, i put the image in a div and then in a picture tag and i just couldnt wrap my head around it, how to make the image scale, but in the end i figured it out and learned a lot.
 - the JS side was nothing hard, i just had to make sure that the email was valid and that the input was not empty.
 - i am sure that there are better ways to do this project, but i am happy with the result.
+- i made sure to design the project on mobile resolution first, i fell in love with this approach, it makes everything so much easier.

 ### Continued development